 Greenhouses are an extremely useful tool for people who want to grow vegetables or other plants year-round.
 In England, it can get very cold causing plants to die outside, read this article to learn more about how to keep your plants happy in the greenhouse.
 Continue reading

 Whilst summer may feel like a million light years away, especially with the recent cold weather and snowfall that we’ve seen across the UK, the spring season is less than a month away!
 It’s almost the perfect time to begin preparing our gardens for the much-anticipated sunny weather.
 If you have a summer house or are planning to add a summer house to your garden, here are 5 decorative tips to consider.
 Continue reading

 With summer just around the corner, you want your garden to be ready for the warmer months.
 Your bulbs are planted, your grass has been cut, and you’re just about to sit down to relax with a cold drink when you notice how dirty your conservatory is.

 To keep your conservatory looking newer for longer, it’s recommended that you clean it regularly.
 This helps to keep the chore short and sweet rather than becoming a gruelling task that takes hours at a time.
 Continue reading

 This summer, why not become inspired to make the most out of your garden by adding useful buildings to the area?
-From compact sheds, to spacious conservatories, your garden has the potential to become much more than a patch of green grass.
+From compact sheds to spacious conservatories, your garden has the potential to become much more than a patch of green grass.
 Continue reading

 Conservatories can be found in homes up and down the country.
-The have always been popular, yet they are now even more popular due to the increasing number of benefits they offer.
-However, what many people struggle with is how to utilise their conservatory, but there are a whole range of ideas that will help you to get the most out of your extra space.
+They have always been popular, yet they are now even more popular due to the increasing number of benefits they offer.
+However, what many people struggle with is how to utilise their conservatory, but there is a whole range of ideas that will help you to get the most out of your extra space.
 Here at Norton Leisure Buildings, we have compiled a list of ideas to get you started.
 Continue reading